The Gospel According to Ezekiel, Chapters 7:10-8:16

 The Foundational Principle: The Glory of God

-The foundational principle of the book of Ezekiel—and of each of our lives—is the glory of God.
-It is of utmost importance.
-Last week, we examined God's prophecy concerning the destruction of Jerusalem and the temple.
+The glory of God is the most important foundation of our lives.
+We have been discussing God's prophecy to Ezekiel concerning the destruction of Jerusalem and the temple.
 Sin creates a specific emptiness within us.
 Sin cannot grant fulfillment or fullness in life.
 It renders us dissatisfied.
 The ultimate satisfying reality is the glory of God, which will be removed under His judgment.

-The comparison is between the emptiness of sin and the fullness found in God and His glory.
+The presence and reality of sin's emptiness is pitted against the fullness and satisfaction found in God and His glory.
 God will judge Israel according to their abominations and satisfy His judgment according to their sins.
-Everything they pursued in vain through sin will be taken away.
-God's wrath will be satisfied in a way He has not done before and will never do again.
-For 430 years, He showed incredible patience alongside their sins.
-Now, He will deal with them permanently, blotting out these sins.
+Everything they pursued in vain through sin will be completely taken away.
+God's wrath will be satisfied in a judgment He has not done before and will never do again—not that judgment could never come, but that it will be finalized according to their deeds.
+After 430 years of patience alongside their sins, He will now deal with them permanently, blotting out these sins.

 Idolatry and the Remnant